sailfish009/goodvibes/MAINTAINING.md

 This is just for myself to remember what additional services are used for Goodvibes development, and how it integrates with GitLab.

-#### GitLab CI
+### GitLab CI

 Up to date documentation should be available on the *Registry* page:
 <https://gitlab.com/goodvibes/goodvibes/container_registry>

 The configuration is mostly in-tree:
 - `.gitlab-ci.yml` describes the different pipelines.
-- `.gitlab-ci` contains the Dockerfiles.
+- `.gitlab-ci/` contains the Dockerfiles.

 Images can be rebuilt using `scripts/build-ci-image.sh`, and run using `scripts/run-ci-image.sh`.
 See the usage message for details.

-#### GitHub Mirror

-Very well documented at: <https://docs.gitlab.com/ee/workflow/repository_mirroring.html>.
-In short:

-1. Create a GitHub token.
-2. Configure GitLab to push automatically, using the token to authenticate.

-This mirror is just there for a while, so that active GitHub users (if any) have time to notice the change.

-#### Weblate
+### Weblate

 Weblate needs to be notified of new commits, so there's a webhook.

-Additionally, Weblate needs write permission on the repository.
+Additionally, Weblate needs write permissions on the repository.
 This is achieved by adding the [Weblate push user](https://gitlab.com/weblate) as a member of the project.
-I configured it as a `Developer`, however developers can't write to protected branches by default, so there's a bit of additional config.
+I added it as a `Developer`, however developers can't write to protected branches by default, so there's a bit of additional configuration.
+The `master` branch needs to be configured so that the Weblate user is allowed to push.

-#### ReadTheDocs
+### ReadTheDocs

-Just needs to be notified of changes, so there's only a webhook.
+ReadTheDocs just needs to be notified of changes, so there's only a webhook.